dojo/docs/dojo/style.rst

   the style property to set in DOM-accessor format ("borderWidth", not "border-width") or an object with key/value pairs suitable for setting each property.

 value
   If passed, sets value on the node for style, handling cross-browser concerns.
+When setting a pixel value, be sure to include "px" in the value.
+For instance, top: "200px".
+Otherwise, in some cases, some browsers will not apply the style.

 ========